andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 }
 </pre>

-The PKCS #7 container has a type code associated with it if it&#8217;s _signed_.
+The PKCS #7 container has a type code associated with it if it's _signed_.
 All we need to do is access that type code, and compare it against the `NID_pkcs7_signed` constant.

-In order to be valid, the receipt _must_ be signed, so I&#8217;ve implemented this as a guard.
+In order to be valid, the receipt _must_ be signed, so I've implemented this as a guard.

 <a name="signature-authenticity" class="jump-target"></a>